 The detergent matters

-As always, it’s important to select the right detergent for the job and then dose it correctly.
+As always, it’s important to select the right laundry detergent for the job and then dose it correctly.
 Too much or too little detergent can spoil your wash, removing the point of all those economy settings.
 Too much detergent can also lead to residue build up, which doesn’t help your machine’s lifetime.
 So take care and get a better wash.